Calvinbullock/Note-ed/README.md

 # TODO
 - move all firebase functions to utils?
 - refetch / render note every x seconds
+- Auth
+    - SignUp / SignIn `login.jsx`
     - only signed in users can accuses the db
     - check the user is supposed to have accuses to the note

 # Milestone
 - Other ideas